svenwiegand/scala-libs-for-android-emulator/README.md

 # Overview

-scala-libs-for-android-emulator provides you an easy way to preinstall the scala libraries on your android emulator, so to speed up your development as you do not need to include the scala libs into your debug builds then.
+scala-libs-for-android-emulator provides you an easy way to preinstall the scala libraries on your android emulator (from the SDK or genymotion), so to speed up your development as you do not need to include the scala libs into your debug builds then.
 I've tested this also on current emulator images (ICS and Jelly Bean, either ARM or x86 with hardware accelerated emulation).